Medecube/MoDK/README.md

 # MoDK
 W.I.P. adding random things to CDDA.

+Note: bussy with college, will resume in 2021
 Tested on build: 10710

   Hello, I'm Medecube.
 This mod is mostly comprised of some stuff I want to add to the game, either for me or for people who don't have time/patience to do it.
 I do this out of respect for the devs of the game: so that no one nags them about something they did, because I for one agree with their choices.